iyash1/my-book-summaries/emotional-intelligence.md

 > 15. Align Your Intention with Your Impact
 > 16. Offer a "Fix-it" Statement during a Broken Conversation
 > 17. Tackle a Tough Conversation

+---

+- _RELATIONSHIP MANAGEMENT ACTIVITY 1_: On the left side of the paper, jot down the upsides of your natural style.
+These are the things people appreciate about you interact with them.
+On the right side, list the downsides or things that have created confusion, weird reactions, or trouble.
+Once your list is complete, choose three upsides that you can use more to improve your communication.
+Next, choose three downsides, and think about ways you can either eliminate, downplay, or improve them.
+Be honest with yourself about what you will or won't do.

+- _RELATIONSHIP MANAGEMENT ACTIVITY 2_: For the next month, pay close attention to matching your tone and body language to what you are really trying to say.
+Take mental note of those moments when you tell someone that you are feeling fine, but your body, tone or demeanor is sending drastically different signals.
+When you catch yourself sending a mixed signal, readjust to match it or explain it.

+---

 - Middle managers stand out, with the highest EQ scores in the workforce.
 But up beyond middle management, there is a steep downward trend in EQ scores.
 For the titles of director and above, scores descend faster than a snowboarder on a black diamond.
 CEOS, on average, have the lowest EQ in the workplace.